MPs demand economic forecast alongside Kwarteng’s mini-budget

 Last month, the OBR confirmed it could publish a mini-forecast alongside any fiscal announcement the Prime Minister might wish to make in September.

-The body, which is typically required to produce two forecasts a year, said it had begun to work on this on July 29, following agreement with the Treasury.
+The body, which is typically required to produce two forecasts a year to accompany the autumn budget and spring statement, said it had begun to work on this on July 29, following agreement with the Treasury.

-But Downing Street indicated the forecast would not be published alongside Mr Kwarteng’s mini-budget.
+But the Government has indicated no forecast will be published alongside Mr Kwarteng’s mini-budget, emphasising the speed at which the new administration is moving to enact Ms Truss’s leadership campaign pledges.

+A spokesperson for the Treasury said: “Given the exceptional circumstances our country faces, we have moved at immense speed to provide significant energy bill support for households and businesses, and are acting swiftly to set out further plans to kick-start economic growth later this week”.

 Register for free to continue reading